turtletabletop/customkeyboard/journal.md

 <img width="535" height="444" alt="image" src="https://github.com/user-attachments/assets/ca11f0e0-80cb-4e55-9d91-ec43415c4e5d" />

-I've seen the keyword sandwich mount before in the hackpad channel so that's the one I'm going for, also I found this scottokeebs video so i'm definitely going to watch it
+I've seen the keyword sandwich mount before in the hackpad channel so that's the one I'm going for, also I found scottokeebs video on making cases and mounting plates so i'm definitely going to watch it